Drivecations & Memories!

 But a few more trips and then I figured, it was getting boring for the man and I had no escape really from these long drives because we were taking one almost every month & then we had kids – with those devils around there was no way I was getting any sleep.
 So I adapted to being more vigilant ….
 Or let’s say discovering the joys of self drive holidays!

 Being based out of the Capital, we have a plethora of options to drive around and by nature of work we landed up taking a lot of short breaks to destinations near and far….
-Himachal, Rajasthan, Uttaranchal, Ladakh, Goa, South Africa, Bhutan & so many choices and some we even visited almost half a dozen times!
+Himachal, Rajasthan, Uttaranchal, Ladakh, Goa, going international to South Africa, Bhutan & so many choices and some we even visited almost half a dozen times!

 The arrangements for a long drive, carrying some home-made food for the road, leaving at ungodly hours so as to beat the traffic, followed by the magic that unfolds at Dawn, witnessing the sunrise while driving, multiple stops for delectable food en route, each town has it’s own characteristic and peculiarity in fare, making numerable stops to savor them, finding a local juice vendor right outside the fields, for fruits fresh off the farm and relish a glass of juice right in the middle of the fields.